 We experienced tremendous growth in 2015 and our board felt that we needed to re-brand ourselves to reflect the realities of our educational activities.
 We established our dba Waterfront Education and #WEgoH2O.
 We started working with homeschool families and served 125 students.
 We became a vendor for 5 charter schools offering ocean science enrichment programs.
 One of our highlights for the year was when the boat decorated by the Marine Engineering and Innovation class won the coveted “Sweepstakes” trophy for best overall Holiday Boat Parade entry.
 In addition, our parade entry was able to include non-boat owning community members who had not been able to participate out on the water in the past.

 Today we continue to expand our classes and the diversity of the students that we serve.
 In 2017 our primary goal is to establish a solid scholarship program and extend our educational reach beyond our local beach community.
-In addition, we are growing our volunteer groups - the Splash Squad (over 21) and the Tidepool Team (under 21) to assist with fundraising efforts and to help with our events.
+In addition, we are growing our volunteer groups - the Splash Squad (over 21) and the Tidepool Team (under 21) to assist with fundraising efforts and to help with our events and programs.
 This year promises to be one of continued growth and expansion.